hupe1980/scan4log4shell/README.md

 ## Building from source
 Install a [Go compiler](https://golang.org/dl).

-Run the following commands in the checked-out repository:
+Run the following command in the checked-out repository:

 ```
 make build